What Is the Requirement?

 Applicants must demonstrate proficiency by one of these methods:

-- Two years of the same second language in high school with a grade of C- or better, P (pass), or S (satisfactory); or
+- Two years of the same second language in high school (at a regionally accredited high school) with a grade of C- or better, P (pass), or S (satisfactory); or

-- A grade of C- or better in the third year of high school-level second language study; or
+- A grade of C- or better in the third year of high school-level second language study (at a regionally accredited high school); or

 - Two college terms of the same second language with a grade of C- or better, P (pass), or S (satisfactory); or

-- Proficiency test (for example, SAT Subject Test or BYU Foreign Language Assessment); or
+- Proficiency test (for example, BYU Foreign Language Assessment); or

 - One of the alternate options listed below.